List-KR/List-KR/README.en.md

 If you need private support via email, check each contributor’s GitHub profile for their contact information.

+**List-KR is not affiliated with AdGuard Software Limited.
+If you have issues or concerns which is related to AdGuard, not List-KR, please open issue on [AdguardFilters](https://github.com/AdguardTeam/AdguardFilters) or use [AdGuard Report Issue Form](https://reports.adguard.com/en/new_issue.html) instead.**

 ## Usage

 You can use the following URLs to add List-KR to your ad blocker.